 It’s for good reason St Mark’s Basilica is the most popular attraction in Venice.

-Standing at the head of its eponymous square and bordering the Doge’s Palace, the historical headquarters of the Venetian Republic, its burnished gold mosaics and protruding domes embody the architectural union of Italian and Byzantine styles.
+Standing at the head of its eponymous square and bordering the Doge’s Palace, the historical headquarters of the Venetian Republic and the jewel in the crown of Venice’s Highlights, its burnished gold mosaics and protruding domes embody the architectural union of Italian and Byzantine styles.

 The merchants had just learned from the church custodians that the Muslims had plans to profane the church and steal its treasures to decorate their mosques.
 This gave them the justification they needed to abduct Saint Mark’s body and bring it back to Venice.

 Relying on the Muslims’ disdain for pork, the Venetian merchants pickled Saint Mark’s body in a mix of pork and cabbage leaves, packing it into a wicker basket and declaring it as customs.

 Surely enough, when they told those at the port what was inside the crate – “kanzir, kanzir” (pig) – the excisemen were so disgusted that they cleared it without checking.

 Tintoretto, The Discovery of Saint Mark’s Body (1562)